-Non-comparison non-dereference computations involving pointers, including normal loads and stores, must faithfully compute the value representation, even if the pointers are invalid or provisional.
-In particular, implementations are not allowed to modify the pointer's value representation in response to the end of the lifetime of the pointed-to object.
+Non-comparison non-arithmetic non-dereference computations involving pointers, specifically including normal loads and stores, are defined even if the pointers are invalid or provisional.
+Note that since the adoption of CWG2822, implementations are not allowed to modify the pointer's value representation in response to the end of the lifetime of the pointed-to object.

-First, the implementation must actually execute the corresponding load or store instruction, give or take optimizations that fuse or invent load and stores or that eliminate dead code.
+In other words, the implementation must actually execute the corresponding load or store instruction, give or take optimizations that fuse or invent load and stores or that eliminate dead code.
 Note that load and store operations include passing of parameters and returning of values.
+These operations are defined, even on invalid or provisional pointers.